Some links in this post may be affiliate links

 Crassula brevifolia is a small bush which grows to a height of about 1.5 feet and about 2-3 feet wide.
 It blooms in fall although it is unlikely to flower when grown indoors.
 The flowers are pink and appear in a rounded or irregularly branched cluster.

+Yes.
 Crassula brevifolia like its cousin, Jade Plant, is considered toxic to both humans and pets as indicated by ASPCA.
+If ingested it can cause nausea, vomiting and diarrhea.
+Keep the plant away from the reach of children and pets.

-Crassula brevifolia requires repotting only when it is pot-bound or when the potting medium is completely broken down.
+Crassula pearsonii requires repotting only when it is pot-bound or when the potting medium is completely broken down.
 Pruning is necessary to keep the plant neat, to reduce pest and disease infestations and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to provide them.

-Ascertain that the pot has a drainage hole and the soil is free-draining to prevent the plant from sitting in soggy soil which can lead to rotting.
-Be careful not to wet the foliage to avoid fungal diseases or water from the bottom instead.
+Ascertain that the pot has a drainage hole and the soil is free-draining to prevent waterlogging which can lead to rotting.

 Crassula brevifolia requires bright light with at least 4-6 hours of morning or late afternoon sunlight.
 Keep it away from midday hot sunshine to avoid scorching the leaves.